Yelp/yelp-android/README.md

 ```

 ### Asynchronous Requests
-This library uses [Retrofit](http://square.github.io/retrofit/) as HTTP client.
+This library uses [Retrofit](http://square.github.io/retrofit/) as the HTTP client.
 To send a request asynchronously, use
 `Call.enqueue()` to set `Callback` function for an asynchronous request.
 ```
 Callback<Business> callback = new Callback<Business>() {